rust-lang/rustc-dev-guide/src/solve/proof-trees.md

 We compute proof trees by passing a [`ProofTreeBuilder`] to the search graph which is converting the evaluation steps of the trait solver into a tree.
-When storing any data reference state local to the current `InferCtxt` it canonicalizes it together with the list of all unconstrained inference variables created during this computation.
+When storing any data whcih references state local to the current `InferCtxt` it canonicalizes it together with the list of all unconstrained inference variables created during this computation.
 This [`CanonicalState`] is then instantiated in the parent inference context while walking the proof tree, using the list of inference variables to connect all the